Needs Assessment and Recommendations to Prevent Perinatal Transmission of Hepatitis C

 Project Years: 2021-2022

-Facente Consulting was hired to conduct the needs assessment, and reviewed models of perinatal HCV programming in Philadelphia, New York City, and Kentucky, in addition to interviewing almost two dozen key stakeholders to inform the recommendations.
-Eleven formal recommendations were provided to the San Francisco Department of Public Health in the final report; key themes included increasing community provider awareness around perinatal HCV, improving screening and care of pregnant people with HCV, increasing efforts to retroactively identify undiagnosed pediatric cases of HCV, identifying and treating people living with HCV who have the capacity to become pregnant, and encouraging studies of HCV treatment for pregnant people.
+Facente Consulting reviewed models of perinatal HCV programming in Philadelphia, New York City, and Kentucky, and interviewed almost two dozen key stakeholders to inform recommendations for San Francisco’s unique context.
+Eleven formal recommendations were provided to the San Francisco Department of Public Health in the final report.
+Key areas of focus included: increasing community provider awareness around perinatal HCV, improving screening and care of pregnant people with HCV, increasing efforts to retroactively identify undiagnosed pediatric cases of HCV, identifying and treating people living with HCV who have the capacity to become pregnant, and encouraging studies of HCV treatment for pregnant people.